Table Saw

-Near the center of most wood shops you’ll find a table saw, and for good reason.
-This essential machine performs many tasks such as ripping boards to width or sawing on-the-money miters, bevels, and joints.
-With the right jigs a table saw can help you cut tapers, raise door panels, or even carve out wide coves in crown moldings.
-To make your saw as productive as possible do these 10 easy things:
+You’ll find a table saw near the center of most wood shops, and for good reason.
+This essential machine performs many tasks, such as ripping boards to width or sawing on-the-money miters, bevels, and joints.
+With the proper tools, a table saw can help you cut tapers, raise door panels, or even carve out wide coves in crown moldings.
+To make your saw as productive as possible, do these 10 easy things:

 1. Use the right blade

-There are specific blades for most tablesaw tasks.
-The two main types are crosscut blades with 60-80 teeth, and rip blades with up to 30 teeth (in 10” diameter).
-And, there are many specialty blades designed for various materials and applications such as cutting plywood or melamine.
-If you do a certain application a lot, you should invest in a blade specifically designed for that task.
-Otherwise, think about investing in a good combination or general-purpose blade with 40-50 teeth that does an adequate job across a variety of cuts and materials.
+There are specific blades for most table saw tasks.
+The two main types are crosscut blades with 60-80 teeth and rip blades with up to 30 teeth (in 10” diameter).
+Many specialty blades are designed for various materials and applications, such as cutting plywood or melamine.
+If you do a particular application a lot, you should invest in a blade specifically designed for that task.
+Otherwise, consider supporting in a good combination or general-purpose blade with 40-50 teeth that do an adequate job across various cuts and materials.

 2. Give it plenty of room

-When placing the table saw in your shop or at the job site, allow at least 4’ on either side of the blade, and 8’ both in front of the blade and behind the blade.
-A little breathing room will help you work more effectively and safely
+When placing the table saw in your shop or at the job site, allow at least 4’ on either side of the blade and 8’ both in front and behind the blade.
+A little breathing room will help you work more effectively and safely.

 3. Provide outfeed support

-Long boards and sheetgoods can be tricky to control through a cut.
-If the workpiece is not supported on the exit end of the saw it will tend to lift up as you complete the cut.
-That’s a recipe for bad cuts and dangerous kickback.
+Longboards and sheet goods can be tricky to control through a cut.
+If the workpiece is not supported on the exit end of the saw, it will tend to lift up as you complete the cut.
+That’s a recipe for bad cuts and dangerous kickbacks.
 To avoid that from happening, install an outfeed extension.
-With it, the workpiece will be well supported throughout the cut, allowing you to make clean and safe cuts.
-Many manufactured outfeed extensions lift off or fold down when not in use to save on space.
+With it, the workpiece will be well-supported throughout the cut, allowing you to make clean and safe cuts.
+Many manufactured outfeed extensions lift off or fold down when not used to save on space.

 4. Keep the tabletop clean

-For clean cuts wood must feed smoothly and steadily across your saw’s tabletop.
+Wood must feed smoothly and steadily across your saw’s tabletop for clean cuts.
 To make that happen, use a shop vacuum to suck away all the chips and sawdust from the top, miter slots, and fence.
-Then apply paste wax or a spray lubricant that’s designed for woodworking tool surfaces.
+Then, apply paste wax or a spray lubricant for woodworking tool surfaces.
 The coating will also help prevent rust on cast-iron surfaces.

 5. Align the blade

-For clean, burn-free table saw cuts, the blade and fence must be parallel to the miter slots.
+The blade and fence must parallel the miter slots for clean, burn-free table saw cuts.
 To ensure that, measure the distance between the slot and the front of the blade using a precision measuring device.
-Then measure the distance between the slot and the back of the blade.
+Then, measure the distance between the slot and the back of the blade.
 Both measurements should be the same.
-If they’re not, you need to either loosen and adjust the table, or do the same to the trunnions that hold the motor/blade assembly, depending on your type of saw.
+If they’re not, you need to either loosen and adjust the table or do the same to the trunnions that hold the motor/blade assembly, depending on your saw type.
 Refer to your saw’s owner’s manual for these adjustments.

 With the blade parallel to the miter slots, check to see if the fence is also aligned parallel to the slots.
-Again use the precision measuring device to measure the distance between the slot and the fence at the fence’s front and back.
-You’ll need to adjust the fence if these measurements don’t match.
-With the blade and fence parallel to the miter slot, rest assured the fence and blade are also parallel to each other.
+Again, you can use the precision measuring device to measure the distance between the slot and the fence at the front and back.
+You’ll need to adjust the wall if these measurements don’t match.
+With the blade and fence parallel to the miter slot, rest assured the fence and blade are also parallel.

 6. Invest in a dado set

-With a dado set you can make a lot of joinery cuts such as dadoes (cross-grain channels), grooves (with-the-grain channels), tenons, locked rabbets, box joints, and tongue-and-grove joints.
-You’ll be amazed at how much joinery is possible with a table saw.
-A stacked dado set consists of two conventional-looking “outside” blades with “chippers” of various thickness stacked between them.
-You can infinitely and precisely adjust the thickness of the set’s cutting width by adding or subtracting the chippers as well as thin paper, plastic, or metal shims.
+With a dado set, you can make a lot of joinery cuts such as dadoes (cross-grain channels), grooves (with-the-grain channels), tenons, locked rabbets, box joints, and tongue-and-grove joints.
+You’ll be amazed how much joinery is possible with a table saw.
+A stacked dado set consists of two conventional-looking “outside” blades with “chippers” of various thicknesses stacked between them.
+You can infinitely and precisely adjust the thickness of the set’s cutting width by adding or subtracting the chippers and thin paper, plastic, or metal shims.

 7. Use dust collection

-For stationary saws, get a portable dust collector like the one above, or a cyclone collector.
+Get a portable dust collector like the one above for stationary saws or a cyclone collector.
 These powerful machines suck the dust from your table saw through a hose attached to a port on the back or side of the saw.
-Most portable table saws have a smaller-diameter port for attaching a shop vacuum.
+Most portable table saws have a smaller-diameter port for connecting a shop vacuum.

 8. Level the throat plate

-A throat plate that is not flush to the saw’s tabletop can catch the edge of a workpiece and ruin a cut.
+A throat plate not flush with the saw’s tabletop can catch the edge of a workpiece and ruin a cut.
 To level the throat plate, first remove it and vacuum all debris from its opening.
-Return the plate and lay a straightedge over its top to see if the plate is flush.
+Return the plate and lay a straightedge over its top to see if it is flush.
 If it isn’t, use the plate’s adjustment screws to raise or lower it as necessary.

 9. Set the correct blade height

-A table saw blade should be positioned high enough to run cool without burning, but not raised so high it causes a safety concern.
+A table saw blade should be positioned high enough to run cool without burning but not raised so high it causes a safety concern.
 Use this rule of thumb: raise the blade so there’s about 3/16” of the blade exposed above the workpiece at the blade’s apex.
-(At this height, usually one full saw tooth is exposed at the apex.)
+(At this height, one entire saw tooth is usually revealed at the apex.)

 10. Upgrade your miter gauge

-To provide solid support to larger boards, and to increase accuracy, consider buying and aftermarket miter gauge.
-Look for one that has a long, solid extension to support the workpiece.
-A gauge like the one above has an adjustable stop block designed for cutting multiple pieces to the exact same length.
-This gauge also has positive stops at 0, 10, 22-1/2, 30 and 45 degrees for fast and repeatable cuts.
+Consider buying an aftermarket miter gauge to provide solid support to larger boards and increase accuracy.
+Look for one that has a long, reliable extension to support the workpiece.
+A gauge like the one above has an adjustable stop block designed to cut multiple pieces to the same length.
+This gauge also has positive stops at 0, 10, 22-1/2, 30, and 45 degrees for fast, repeatable cuts.

 View more Tool Tips